Ooma vs. Vonage: Which UCaaS Solution is Best for Your Company?

 Vonage Rundown

-Founded in 1998, Vonage is also a leader in the VoIP and UCaaS spaces.
+Founded in 1998, Vonage is also a leader in the the VoIP provider and UCaaS spaces.
 Vonage started by offering residential phone service.
 In 2013, they expanded their offering to include UCaaS and VoIP services for businesses.

 Vonage calls its UCaaS solution Vonage Business Communications (VBC).
 Subscribers can access desktop and mobile apps and choose from an array of compatible desk handsets.

 Vonage has various selling points, including its contact center, call quality, and customer support.
-I am not surprised the tool made it to Forbes’ most recent list of the best VoIP services.
+I am not surprised the tool made it to Forbes’ most recent list of the best VoIP services

 Ooma vs. Vonage: Pricing, Service Tiers, and Features